evz/crimearound.us/README.md

-# Crimes around us
+# Crime around us

-An attempt at hooking up an app to [http://api1.chicagopolice.org/clearpath](http://api1.chicagopolice.org/clearpath)
+An example application using the API that I’ve created for the publicly available Chicago Crime Reports data.